-Another Windows 12 feature rumor (first seen on TechRadar) we’ve seen is for Teams and Skype to merge into a new MSN Messenger.
+Another Windows 12 feature rumour (first seen on TechRadar) is for Teams and Skype to merge into a new MSN Messenger.
 If you’re unfamiliar, Primarily, MSN Messenger used to be an instant messaging client from Microsoft.
-People used to use it back around in the early 2000s, but due to some reason, it got discontinued in 2013.
+People used it back in the early 2000s, but it was discontinued in 2013 for some reason.
 But now, in Windows 12, it will be for Teams and Skype to merge into a new MSN Messenger.

 Windows 12: System Requirements

 It is relevant that your computer must have the minimum system requirements to install Windows 12.
 You may find most of the conditions similar to Windows 11.
 Therefore, your system must possess the following: